greglook/cljstyle/README.md

 This command resolves configuration from the directory it is executed in, since there is no explicit file path to use.

+### Integrations

-See the [editor integration](doc/editors.md) docs for more details.
+`cljstyle` can be integrated into many different tools, including shells, editors, and tests.
+See the [integration docs](doc/integrations.md) for more details.

 ### Debugging